-The Wuti Wrap molds to Little Mister H’s shape and it is easy to position him in the wrap in the recommended M position.
+The Wuti Wrap moulds to Little Mister H’s shape and it is easy to position him in the wrap in the recommended M position.
 And if any readjustment is needed to Little Mister H’s positioning then this can easily be done when he is in the wrap.

 5. It is made of breathable fabric.

 Little Mister H was born in July and I wore him during the hot summer months.
-In the past I haven’t been able to baby wear during the summer as my bamboo woven wrap was unbearable in the heat.
+In the past, I haven’t been able to baby wear during the summer as my bamboo woven wrap was unbearable in the heat.
 But the Wuti Wrap is made out of a breathable mesh fabric which kept Little Mister H and I cool on even the hottest days.